zidhuss/omango.org/content/_index.md

 #### This site

 This site is built in Go using [Hugo](https://gohugo.io).
-If you see any errors, ommissions or improvements to be made, let me know or [submit a pull request](https://github.com/zidhuss/omango.org).
+If you see any errors, omissions or improvements to be made, let me know or [submit a pull request](https://github.com/zidhuss/omango.org).